“In classical

 Son.
 Jesus suffered torture and death for

-those who would trust in him and his
+all those who would trust in his righteousness

 says, “He himself bore our sins in his body